alabut/alabut.github.io/writing/designsprint7.md

 It’s not like design sprints are bringing awareness to new techniques like when the UX field was first starting up, so design sprints sounded to me like they were just an agile-flavored remix of typical best practices: group brainstorming, usability tests, quick prototypes, etc. Basic stuff taught in any school or bootcamp these days, and also very easy to pick up for self-taught types.

 In fact, I should be exactly the target audience for this: a designer from a technical background that’s comfortable with agile techniques.
 Doing the full-stack of design with fast engineers at startups is my jam.
+So is doing user research on the fly and without making a big production out of it.

 Being a designer at an early stage company is particularly challenging and takes a specific kind of attitude, whether learned or acquired.
 A sort of punk rock level of independence that doesn’t mind being a lone wolf outnumbered by engineers and business types.

+INSERT TWEET ABOUT PRODUCT DESIGN = PUNK AND UX DESIGN = JAZZ.

 I’ll check out anything that’s down with the cause of making design faster and comes from the helter skelter world of startups.